julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-foraging.md

 Spring Equinox foraging was rarely celebratory.
 It was a cautious response to necessity — survival tempered by fear of imbalance.

+Similarly, **[House Spring Cleaning: Rules & Taboos](/spring-cleaning-folk-magic/)** explores how domestic spaces were ritually prepared and protected in early spring.

 ---

 ## Europe & the Balkans: Bitter Greens and Boundary Herbs